The Vitality Five Jazz Band of LONDON.

 NICHOLAS D. BALL Drums/Percussion

 One of the world’s leading exponents of early jazz drumming, the Bristolian’s sense for authenticity and knowledge of period performance practices have already made him the busiest percussionist of the younger generation.
-He began by leading his own band, Albert Ball’s Flying Aces, and has since gone on to make a career performing exceptional vintage jazz with Alex Mendham and His Orchestra, Richard White’s Fivers, Pasadena Roof Orchestra and others.
-Nicholas is also a tall-ship sailor and enthusiastic performer of traditional maritime music.
+He began by leading his own band, Albert Ball’s Flying Aces, and has since gone on to make a career performing exceptional vintage jazz with Alex Mendham and His Orchestra, Richard White’s Fivers and many others.
+He is also the writer and curator of drumsinthetwenties.com, am online resource about 1920s jazz drums, drumming and drummers.